hoichunlaw/w251-project/README.md

 [Verify](https://medium.com/@changrongko/nv-how-to-check-cuda-and-cudnn-version-e05aa21daf6c) if CUDA and CUDNN are installed on the VM

-Experimental and Optional (follow the steps in this [link](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt_301/tensorrt-install-guide/index.html) to install Tensor RT)
+Experimental and Optional (follow the steps in this [link](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt_301/tensorrt-install-guide/index.html) to install Tensor RT).
+For convenience, here is the deb package link for TensorRT: https://developer.nvidia.com/compute/machine-learning/tensorrt/secure/7.0/7.0.0.11/local_repo/nv-tensorrt-repo-ubuntu1604-cuda10.0-trt7.0.0.11-ga-20191216_1-1_amd64.deb

 ## Setup